emystein/salt-django-provisioning/README.md

 # Payment queue provisioning
-Example Salt states for provision the infrastructure of a REST API implemented in Python with SQL persistence.
+Example Salt states for provisioning the infrastructure of a REST API implemented in Python with SQL persistence.

-The infrastructure is composed by:
+# Infrastructure

+## DB
+The DB used is PostgreSQL and runs in a single machine.

+## REST API
+The API runs on a single machine.

+The API uses the database from the DB machine.

+The API is configured as a WSGI application and executed by gunicorn.

+The gunicorn instance is watched by the supervisor service.

+Nginx runs as a reverse proxy of gunicorn.

+## Salt
+Salt runs on:

-* Salt master machine
+* A Salt master machine
-* REST API machine (running a Salt minion)
+* The REST API machine (running a Salt minion)
-* PostgreSQL machine (running a Salt minion)
+* The DB machine (running a Salt minion)

 # Prerequisites
-* Python 3.10
+* Python
 * Ruby
 * VirtualBox
 * Vagrant